You can find the MHS Course Guide here

 Course Offerings

-Enrollment in band requires participation in both Concert Band and Marching Band.
-Concert Band entails the study and experience in repertoire and performance, including preparation and presentation of assemblies and concerts.
-Marching Band entails experience in marching techniques, including presentation and preparation at all home football games, pep rallies, parades, and field shows.
-All members will receive instrumental lessons one period per week throughout the school year.
-Outstanding students will be selected for placement in the following groups on a non–credit, extracurricular basis: Select Band, Stage Band, Ensembles, Participation in Suburban Scholastic Council music functions, and participation in NYSSMA solo competition, Area All–State, and All-State Bands.
+The Concert Band meets every day and entails the study and experience of standard and new repertoire, including preparation and performance at concerts and ensemble festivals.
+All concert members will receive instrumental lessons one period per week throughout the school year.
+Outstanding students will be selected for placement in the following groups on a non–credit, extracurricular basis: Jazz Band, Chamber Ensembles, All-County Festivals, Suburban Scholastic Council music functions, NYSSMA solo festivals, Area All–State, and All-State Bands.
+Marching Band, which is elective, entails experience in marching techniques, including presentation and performance at pep rallies, homecoming, and competitive field shows in the months of September and October.

 Credit: 1